dptools/process_audio_diary/README.md

 The current version of this repository matches what is used internally for Baker Lab audio diary data.
 It is in the process of being generalized for wider release.
 This is a prerelease, made publicly viewable for the purposes of testing on collaborator machines.

+Note all supplemental utility scripts described in the internal lab AV code guide for summer 2022 can be found in the new subfolder summer_utilities.
+As we will not be collecting new audio diaries over the summer, these scripts can assist in running any backlog processing in a more efficient manner.
+For more information on when/how to use, see the mentioned document.

 ### Table of Contents
 1. [Setup](#setup)